netblag/Object-Tracking/README.md

 ## Code Explanation

-.The program initializes a video capture object (cap) to capture video     from the default camera (cv2.VideoCapture(0)).
+* The program initializes a video capture object (cap) to capture video     from the default camera (cv2.VideoCapture(0)).
-.It uses a named window called 'Result' to display the output.
+* It uses a named window called 'Result' to display the output.
-.Mouse events are handled using the cv2.setMouseCallback function.
+* Mouse events are handled using the cv2.setMouseCallback function.
 Left-clicking sets the initial and final points of the bounding box, and right-clicking cancels the selection.
-.The initialize function is responsible for setting up the Region of Interest (ROI) for tracking using the CamShift algorithm.
+* The initialize function is responsible for setting up the Region of Interest (ROI) for tracking using the CamShift algorithm.
-.The main loop continuously reads frames from the video stream, converts them to HSV format, and performs object tracking using the CamShift algorithm.
+* The main loop continuously reads frames from the video stream, converts them to HSV format, and performs object tracking using    the CamShift algorithm.
-.The tracked object's bounding box is drawn on the frame using cv2.polylines.
+* The tracked object's bounding box is drawn on the frame using cv2.polylines.
-.Pressing 'q' terminates the program.
+* Pressing `q` terminates the program.

 ## Notes